NSW Payroll Tax Grouping Provisions

 In relation to payroll tax audit grouping provisions many employers fail to recognise that grouping applies in their circumstances.
 Other employers may recognise grouping, but fail to understand how it impacts their payroll tax returns and liability.

 For payroll tax purposes, businesses may be grouped with other businesses if there is a link between the entities.
 Where two or more businesses are grouped, only a single threshold deduction applies to the group.
 Also, each member of the group is liable for any outstanding payroll tax of the other group members.

-- Use of common employees when an agreement for services between two or more businesses results in the employees of one business performing duties as an employee for another business.
+Businesses are grouped when an agreement for services between two or more businesses results in the employees of one business performing duties as an employee for another business.
 This provision does not apply to all inter-business agreements for services.

 Employers should take appropriate steps to be prepared for an audit by undertaking a review of their current Payroll tax processes and procedures.
-If you require assistance with payroll tax or your business has been selected for a Payroll Tax Audit and you have been requested to complete an Employers Questionnaire you should contact us on (02) 9223 9166 to get assistance with completing this form and discussing your options.
+If you require assistance with NSW payroll tax or your business has been selected for a Payroll Tax Audit and you have been requested to complete an Employers Questionnaire you should contact us on (02) 9223 9166 to get assistance with completing this form and discussing your options.
 Alternatively you can submit an online enquiry form.